-Mysophobia and Substance Abuse
+Mysophobia and Addiction Treatment

 When the television show Deal or No Deal was playing on almost every set in America, viewers became accustomed to host Howie Mendel’s fist-bump greeting of each and every guest.
 The viewers may have found it charming or amusing, but in reality, the host used this physical gesture as a replacement for the common handshake because he has mysophobia, according to an interview he gave to ABC News.
 Mandel’s crippling fear of germs can keep him scrubbing his hands in the bathroom for hours, and touching handrails and elevator buttons is absolutely petrifying for him.
 Mandel has learned to deal with his condition through therapy and medications, but unfortunately, some people turn to substance abuse as they try to cope.